intro-gen-ai/AutomatedBA/src/prompt/prompt_text/prompt_openai - Copy.md

 ### Instructions:

 Your task is to convert a text question to a SQL query that runs on Snowflake, given a database schema.
-Return the SQL as a markdown string, nothing else.

-### Operational Definitions

-The following definitions may be of aid:
-`{rag}`
+`{instruction_set}`

 ### Input:

 `{preprompt}`: `{user_question}`.
 This query will run on a database whose schema is represented in this string:
 {table_metadata_string}
+The following definitions may be of aid:
+`{rag}`

 ### Response: